Stichoza/flipper-nearby-files/README.md

 ## Installation

-1. Copy `nearby_files.fap` to the `apps/GPIO` folder on your Flipper Zero SD card
+1. Copy `nearby_files.fap` to the `apps/GPIO` folder on your Flipper Zero SD card.
-2. Connect a compatible GPS module to your Flipper Zero (see Hardware Setup)
+2. Connect a compatible GPS module to your Flipper Zero.

+> [!Note]
+> GPS module wiring is well described in [ezod/flipperzero-gps](https://github.com/ezod/flipperzero-gps?tab=readme-ov-file#hardware-setup) repository.

 ## Usage

 ### GPS Waiting Screen
 The app waits for a valid GPS fix before scanning files.
 You'll see:
-- "No GPS Module" if no GPS hardware is detected.
+- **No GPS Module** – if no GPS hardware is detected.
-- "Waiting for GPS..." when looking for GPS satellites.
+- **Waiting for GPS...** – when looking for GPS.
-  - "Satellites: X" showing satellite count while acquiring fix.
+- **Calculating distances...** – when calculating distances to files.

 ### File List
 Once GPS coordinates are acquired, the app scans and displays files sorted by distance:
-- Files with GPS coordinates are shown with distance indicators
+- Files with GPS coordinates are shown with distance indicators.
-- Files without coordinates are excluded from the list
+- Files without coordinates are excluded from the list.
-- Click any file to launch the respective app
+- Click any file to launch the respective app.

+> [!Important]
+> File list is not autimatically recalculated unless you click "Refresh List" in the menu.
+The reason is to avoid choosing wrong file when the list suddenly updates right before you click.

 ### Menu Options
 Press Back in the file list to access:
-- **Refresh List**: Re-scan files with current GPS position
+- **Refresh List**: Re-scan files with updated GPS position
 - **About**: App information and version details

 ## Hardware Setup